 Take a day trip to one of Bali’s many other islands, such as Nusa Lembongan or Nusa Penida.
-Here you can enjoy snorkelling, diving, and relaxation.
+Here you can enjoy snorkeling, diving, and relaxation.

 Day 4: Beach Day

 Spend the day relaxing on one of Bali’s many beaches.
-In the evening, enjoy a delicious seafood dinner overlooking the ocean.
+Or try the excitement of water sports in the Tanjung Benoa area.
+In the evening, enjoy a delicious seafood dinner overlooking the ocean at Jimbaran Beach.